 I’ve lost in my lifetime.
 Whether it is a human or animal life, or a dream, I know the pain that overwhelms you in the moment and invades your joy periodically for months or years to come.
 It is the grief we all experience.
 There are internal emotions that arise due to loss.
 We manage it by remembering our cherished moments, allowing ourselves to experience the feelings and hold those memories a while longer.

 Then, we have living grief.
-It is the awkward space of anticipatory grief (when you know the end is near) and longing for life to return.
-Here we meet our darkest thoughts and our deepest hope, and it is in the black undercurrent of life they collide.
+It is between the awkward space of anticipatory grief (when you know the end is near) and longing for life over death.
+Here we meet our darkest thoughts and our deepest hope, and it is in the black undercurrent of grief they collide.

-Living grief cycles through anger.
-There are even moments of blind rage.
+Living grief cycles through anger, even moments of blind rage.
 You scream words of truth and feel the razor edge of pain deep in your heart.
-Your anguish opens the door to denial, a place many parents stay.
-However, this denial may be of their addiction or the self-induced possibility of their death.
+Your anguish opens the door to denial, a place many parents chain themselves to.
+The prison of denial may be of their active addiction or the possibility of self-induced death.
 Fear will carry you back and forth between these two realities.
-Make no mistake, living grief is a place between two dimensions.
+Make no mistake, living grief is a space between dimensions.

 Differences with Living Grief

-Here is where the similarities end.
 Most people grieving will begin to find a way forward at this point.
-You will seek counseling, medication, and support and slowly pick yourself up.
-You will never be the same.
-You slowly heal and embrace the new life you built without your loved one.
-And we do this in living grief, as well.
-However, we will cycle back through time and again.
+You will seek counseling, medication, and support to slowly pick yourself up.
+You will never be the same, but, you process and heal, accepting a new life you build without your loved one.
+We do this in living grief, as well.
+However, reliving the loss, we cycle back through the stages for years.
 Why?
 Because addiction is active loss.
-It is a loss that never ends until it does.
-You can’t correctly grieve something that still lives.
+It never ends until it does- grief sits prone in the center of our reality.
+You can’t effectively grieve loss as it lives.

 The future may hold recovery, jail, prison, or death.
-When we never know when or how we cannot plan.
-The heart of a parent living in this grief lives in a state of constant upheaval.
-The rise and fall of hope eventually lead to numbness.
+You get to live on the edge of never knowing what’s next.
+The heart of a parent living in this grief survives in a state of constant upheaval.
+The rise and fall of hope eventually leads to numbness.
 Our addicted loved one knows numbness well; we will, too, through their lives.

-For parents who live outside of substance use, we have no life raft of drugs to get us through the hard times.
-We have our faith, which can be hard to press into when you feel this shame.
-We have prayer that may include three words, “I still believe.”
+Parenting through addiction is a rough road.
+Pressing into your faith through living grief is challenging.
+A quiet prayer may include three words, “I still believe.”
 We have support networks of strangers.
 Those who know our story tire of the reruns.
 Those living the same story can understand and empathize.

 Parents of children in addiction are tough while feeling weak.
-They forge ahead while being held back by a tragedy they can’t control.
+They forge ahead while being held back by tragedy.
 Grieving their former life and their former child, they hide from people who knew both.
-There is mourning of happy holidays and family events, and there is fear of special days in living grief because they are usually ruined.
+There is mourning of happy holidays and family events.
+There is fear of these same special days in living grief because, too often, they are ruined or empty.

 Living grief experiences cycles that never conclude.
 As long as addiction controls their loved ones, they will live in this tunnel of despair.